-The latest overall criminal damage figure is the second lowest recorded in the data series and is less than half of the peak recorded in 2001/02.
+The latest overall criminal damage figure is the lowest recorded in the data series and is less than half of the peak recorded in 2001/02.
 At its highest level criminal damage represented nearly thirty per cent of all crimes recorded.
-In 2022/23 this proportion has fallen to 15 per cent.
-Criminal damage - residential and criminal damage to a building - business and community recorded their lowest levels in 2018/19, while arson and criminal damage to a vehicle recorded their lowest levels in 2022/23.
+In 2023/24 this proportion has fallen to 15 per cent.
+Criminal damage - residential, criminal damage to a vehicle and arson recorded their lowest levels in 2023/24.
+Criminal damage to a building - business and community recorded the lowest levels in 2018/19.